 Rev. Dr. Joan R. Harrell

-During the 2018 Spring Semester, she taught the JRNL 4970-003 Special Topics course, Faith and Communities.
-Harrell is an award-winning journalist, ordained, American Baptist minister, Vanderbilt University Divinity School Cohort for Public Theology and Racial Justice, former senior associate editor of the Journal of Healthcare, Science and the Humanities and was the crisis communications practitioner (2008-2015) for Trinity United Church of Christ of Chicago when the church was politically attacked after it’s parishioner, Senator Barack Hussein Obama became the first African American to become a candidate for the U.S. Democratic Party’s Presidential Primary.
+She teaches News writing, Feature Magazine Writing, Literary Journalism, History of Journalism, and JRNL 4970-003 Special Topics courses; Faith and Communities, The Intersectionality of Media, Race, and Vulnerable Populations, and Feature Magazine Writing: Religion, Race, and Politics.
+Harrell is an award-winning journalist, ordained, American Baptist minister, Cohort in the Vanderbilt University Divinity School Public Theology and Racial Justice Collaborative, former senior associate editor of the Journal of Healthcare, Science and the Humanities and crisis communications practitioner (2008-2015) for Trinity United Church of Christ of Chicago when the church was politically attacked after it’s parishioner, Senator Barack Hussein Obama became the first African American to become a candidate for the U.S. Democratic Party’s Presidential Primary.

 Professor Nan Fairley